antoncom/tsmtunnels/README.md

 copy luasrc/* to /usr/lib/lua/luci/ on target device.

+copy root/* to / on target device.

+Module will create file /etc/configs/vpnconfig on first-time run if it was not found.

 # USAGE
 If no configure found on target system, module will create empty file /etc/config/vpnconfig.